vdhicts/csr-generator/CONTRIBUTING.md

 benefit from the feature and/or change.

 It's the task of the maintainer to make sure that all additions or changes to the project benefit its goal.
 That could mean your addition or change won't be merged.
-To prevent you wasting your valuable time on such a thing, feel free to open an issue or discussing in front.
+To prevent you from wasting your valuable time on such a thing, feel free to open an issue or discussing in front.

 ## Procedure

 Before creating an issue:
 - Try to replicate the problem with the smallest usage possible.
 - When creating a feature request, make sure the feature isn't present already.
 - Make sure there's not yet another issue or a pull request available about the same feature/change.